Crown Princess Mette-Marit Cycles to Work

 It all started when Crown Princess Mette-Marit challenged Crown Prince Haakon via Twitter: “And I hereby challenge my husband, if you can turn off the Mac, I promise to cycle to work once every two weeks.”
 The bet was made in relation to Earth Hour, the world’s biggest climate campaign led by WWF.

-Tagged Crown Princess Mette-Marit, Sport.
+Tagged Crown Princess Mette-Marit of Norway, Sport.